-- 1. Gas No oil mix.
-Make sure the fuel level is adequate.
+- 1. Gas Make sure the fuel level is adequate.
 Run blower (top switch on right) for ten minutes before starting engine.
 Normal operating temperature is 160 to 180 degrees. - 2.
 Flags In port locker.
 Committee Boat 'on-station' flag is stowed in Race Committee closet. - 3.
-Working radio If Committee Boat radio is not working take a handheld from the clubhouse. - 4.
-Bring the 'Ollie' automated starting system.
+Radio Take a handheld radio from the clubhouse, and test for proper operation. - 4.
+Starting Device Bring the 'Ollie' automated starting system.
 Make sure its interior switch is set for Rule 26 start, not Dinghy start or Recall.
 There is a back-up handheld horn in the port (flag) locker. - 5.
 Bring the 3 timer board, the binoculars and the metal clipboard case with the Sign-up Sheets.